chromeos/chromeos.dev/site/en/posts/io-2023-contact-centers.md

 But more than that, Chrome Enterprise Upgrade licensing also unlocks new abilities that allow partners to differentiate their products on ChromeOS and deliver experiences only available on our cloud-first platform.

-### ChromeOS desk connector
+### ChromeOS Desk connector

-Last fall, the ChromeOS team introduced a new Chrome Enterprise capability called the ChromeOS Desk Connector with leading partners like NICE and RingCentral.
+Last fall, the ChromeOS team introduced a new Chrome Enterprise capability called the ChromeOS Desk connector with leading partners like NICE and RingCentral.
 In contact center use cases, 53% of agents say they use three or more systems during a single call.
 At Google, we've seen customers with extreme cases, opening over 20 apps and tabs to support a single customer inquiry!

 This poses a productivity challenge for users, as they either end up with a cluttered and complex desktop to navigate throughout their day, or need to spend the time manually managing windows and apps and getting back to their optimal starting point in between customer interactions.

-With the ChromeOS Desk Connector, your communications and contact center solutions can automatically create a new "desk" for each customer interaction.
+With the ChromeOS Desk connector, your communications and contact center solutions can automatically create a new "desk" for each customer interaction.
 Once the interaction ends, the desk with all its case-specific windows can be closed with one click.

 ### ChromeOS telemetry API